-The Trenched Camp of Rome is a defensive military system composed of fifteen Prussian-type forts and three batteries, which was erected between 1877 and 1891, to defend the external perimeter of the then urban border of Rome.
-This system formed a discontinuous defensive belt around the city around thirty-seven kilometers long.
-Each fort, located near one of the main consular access roads to the city and from which it took its respective name, was located at a distance of approximately three kilometers from the one immediately adjacent and approximately four kilometers from the Aurelian Walls.
+The Campo Trincerato in Rome (Rome's Entrenched Camp) is a military defence system comprising fifteen Prussian-style forts and three batteries, which was built between 1877 and 1891 to defend the outer perimeter of what was then Rome's city boundary.
+This system formed a discontinuous defensive belt around the city, approximately thirty-seven kilometres in length.
+Each fort, situated at one of the main consular roads leading into the city and named after it, was positioned approximately three kilometres from the immediately adjacent one and about four kilometres from the Aurelian Walls.

 - Fort Monte Antenne